ZhgChg.Li

 • Access: App Manager

-• Key ID , to be used later for configuration
+• Key ID , to be used later in the setup

-• Click “Download API Key” to save the downloaded AuthKey_XXXXXXXXXX.p8 file for later configuration.
+• Click “Download API Key” to save the downloaded AuthKey_XXXXXXXXXX.p8 file for later setup.

-App ID : (The target App ID to fetch reviews)
+App ID : (The target App ID to fetch reviews from)

 The App ID can be found in App Store Connect -> App Store -> General -> App Information -> App ID.